brookshelley/brookshelley.github.com/books.md

     with anticipation of more work from Machado.
 This is probably the best thing I've read this year.

+68. **Are You My Mother?** – Alison Bechdel

+    A messy tangle of a book and metabook about a mother and therapy.
+I liked this, but it's coming from such a strange distant place I wasn't able to immediately connect to it in the way I did with Fun Home.
+I'm going to keep thinking about this one.

+69. **Basic Witches** – Jaya Saxena & Jess Zimmerman

+    A series of spells, and a lot of nice discussion of how to care for oneself with witchcraft, presence of mind, and good friends.
+I liked this a lot, but it was fairily, well, basic.
+This would be a great introduction to give to a younger person.

 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club